byui-cse/cse450-course/source/module-03/discussion.md

 	<p>Looking at the data and our business model, what kind of machine learning problem do you think we're looking at here?</p></blockquote>
 </div>

-Based on your initial analysis of the data, your team feels:

-1. This is a supervised regression problem
-2. This is a supervised classification problem
-3. This is an unsupervised learning problem
-4. This is a semi-supervised learning problem

 ### Model Confidence

 <div class="dialogue">